AbleTech/coffee-club/README.md

 5. `rails server`

 ## Usage
-To vote, visit [Abletech's Slack channel](https://abletech.slack.com).
+To vote, visit your organisation's Slack channel.
 To upvote a coffee, use the command `/coffee good` or `/coffee +1`.
 To downvote a coffee use the command `/coffee bad` or `/coffee -1`.
 Your vote will be recorded and the dashboard will be updated.
-Every time a new batch of coffee is in the kitchen, a notification will be sent to the [#Coffee-Club-Bot](https://abletech.slack.com/messages/C841JS933) channel.
+Every time a new batch of coffee is in the kitchen, a notification will be sent to the requested Slack Channel.

 ## Building/Deploying UAT:
     git checkout develop